 Applicants will be asked to show efforts to secure matching funds from their department or school and use of funds must be coordinated with the Center to ensure that the award funds are disbursed by August 15.
 Unused funds cannot be carried over to a subsequent year.

 These grants are partly funded though the Jean Monnet Center of Excellence from the European Union.
 In accordance with the EU's policies, beneficiaries of the grant should acknowledge the assistance of the EU with the following formulation: "This <publication/article> has been produced with the assistance of the European Union.
 The contents of this work are the sole responsibility of the author and can in no way be taken to reflect the views of the European Union."

-Deadline: January 4, 2016.
+Deadline: EXTENDED TO FEBRUARY 5, 2016.
 Please contact Allyson Delnore for more information.